US Retail Shift: Indian Suppliers Lead Sustainable Sourcing

 · Reliable third-party logistics (3PL) partners with U.S.-focused shipping networks

-In many cases, door-to-door delivery timelines rival Chinese exporters, and paperwork like Form A and Certificate of Origin is readily issued.
+In many cases, door-to-door delivery timelines rival those of Chinese exporters, and paperwork such as Form A and a Certificate of Origin is readily issued.

 5. Certifications That Matter

-U.S. retailers require rigorous documentation and third-party certifications to ensure product quality and compliance.
+U.S. retailers require rigorous documentation and third-party certifications to ensure product quality and compliance with relevant regulations.
 Indian manufacturers are increasingly:

 · Getting BPI Certified (Biodegradable Products Institute)